danfuzz/lactoserv/README.md

 * Written in pure JavaScript, running on Node.
 (The only platform native code is from Node, not from this codebase nor from any imported modules.)
+  * Uses Node's standard library for low-level networking and protocol implementation (TCP, TLS, HTTP*).
-  * Uses Express for basic protocol handling (but with a custom router, see above).
+  * Uses Express for protocol handling on top of what Node provides (but with a bit of custom routing, see above).
+  * Only modest use of external module dependencies.
-* Built to be installed as a normal POSIX-ish service.
+* Built to be installed as a normal POSIX-ish service (though _without_ Node bundled into the installation).
 (TODO.)

 - - - - - - - - - -